Alexander Pelov, CEO of Acklio, is chairing the working group of an international technical committee dedicated to the LPWAN at IETF.

 To unleash the full power of LPWAN technologies and their ecosystems, there is a need to couple them with other ecosystems that will guarantee the inter-working by introducing a network layer, and enable common components for management and security, as well as shared application profiles.
 The IETF can contribute by providing IPv6 connectivity, and propose technologies to secure the operations and manage the devices and their gateways.

-In this context, the goal of the working group impulsed and co-chaired by Acklio is to precisely define the general architecture of the IP protocol compression regarding any LPWAN technologies.
+In this context, the goal of the working group impulsed and co-chaired by Alexander Pelov (CEO of Acklio), is to precisely define the general architecture of the IP protocol compression regarding any LPWAN technologies.

 The creation of this LPWAN working group creation is a singular event.
 It was made possible thanks to the research on IoT and telecom on the one hand, the spectacular progress of France in the field of LPWAN technologies on the other hand.
-Acklio keeps a unique position on the market and is supported by giants like Cisco, Ericsson, Nokia, Microsoft, Google, Orange, Sigfox and Actility (200+ total).
-Together, they agree that this technology is the only valuable solution for LPWA networks interoperability.
+Acklio keeps a unique position on the market and is supported by members and contributors from giants like Cisco, Ericsson, Nokia, Microsoft, Google, Orange, Sigfox and Actility (200+ total).
+Together, they agree that this technology is the only valuable solution for LPWAN networks interoperability.

 This is a strong validation of the industrial need and a global proof of the absence of alternatives.
 Finally, it guarantees that this will be the only globally standardized solution – within the IETF or any international standardization organization.